iamsk/collaborative-gym/README.md

    pip install -r requirements.txt
    ```
 2. Set up API keys: Copy `secrets.example.toml` from the root directory and rename it to `secrets.toml`.
 Complete the required fields by following the instructions provided in the comment.
-3. To use the Jupyter Executor in task environment, create the docker image for execution:
+3. To use the Jupyter Executor in some task environments, create the docker image for execution:
     ```shell
     cd docker
     docker build -f Dockerfile_cpu -t cogym-jupyter-cpu-image .
     ```

 ## API
-The Co-Gym API models environment where humans and agents can work together as Python [`CoEnv`](collaborative_gym/core.py) classes.
+The Co-Gym API models the environment where humans and agents can work together as Python [`CoEnv`](collaborative_gym/core.py) classes.
 We currently support three task environments:
 - `CoTravelPlanningEnv(CoEnv)`: Collaborative environment for planning travel itineraries, supporting several search functionalities, distance matrix, and editing travel plans.
 - `CoLitSurveyEnv(CoEnv)`: Collaborative environment for conducting literature survey (e.g., writing Related Work section for research), supporting searching for papers, taking notes, and writing/polishing a related works section.
 - `CoAnalysisEnv(CoEnv)`: Collaborative environment for analyzing tabular data in csv format, supporting executing code in Jupyter notebook and documenting findings.